Asymptotic formula for the tail of the maximum of smooth Stationary Gaussian fields on non locally convex sets: Main results

-\begin{definition}[\textbf{Two dimensional sets with piecewise-$\mathcal{C}^2$ boundary}] We assume that the compact set $S$ consists of a finite number of connected components of the same nature.
-We describe in detail the case where $S$ has only one connected component. $S$ contains three parts: \begin{itemize} \item The interior $\sr$. \item The \textit{non isolated curves}: they form the boundary of $\overset{\circ}{S}$, and consist of a finite number of closed continuous piecewise-$\mathcal{C}^2$ curves.
+See Figures \ref{figu1} \ref{figu2} \ref{figu3} \ref{figrr} and \ref{figu10} for examples of such sets.
+The boundary of $S_c$ consist of a finite number of closed continuous piecewise $\mathcal{C}^2$ curves.
 One of these curves is the exterior boundary and the others are the boundaries of the holes inside $S$.
-We assume that these curves are simple and do not intersect each other.
-Each of these curves is parameterized by its arc length using the positive orientation. \item The \textit{isolated curves}: they consist of a finite number of disjoint self-avoiding continuous and piecewise-$\mathcal{C}^2$ open curves.
-If $\sr$ is not empty, each curve has exactly one extremity that belongs to $\overline{\overset{\circ}{S}}$.
-If $\sr$ is empty, then $S$ consists of only one isolated curve. \end{itemize}
+Each of these curves is parameterized by its arc length using the positive orientation.
+The "isolated" curves are also parametrized by arc length with an unimportant orientation.

-Irregular points are the points where the parametrization of the curve is no longer $\mathcal{C}^2$.
-They divide the curves above into a finite number of \textit{edges}.
-An edge of a non-isolated curve will be referred to as \textit{non-isolated edge}, and similarly for an \textit{isolated edge}.
+\begin{definition} [\textbf{Concave points and angles}] Irregular points are the points of the boundary of $S$ where the parametrization of the boundary is no longer $\mathcal{C}^2$.
+They divide the curves above into a finite number of $\mathcal{C}^2$ \textit{edges}.
+An edge of the boundary of $S_c$ will be referred to as \textit{non-isolated edge} and the other as \textit{isolated edge}.
 To limit the number of configurations, we assume that an irregular point belongs to one of four following categories: